 It had never occurred to me that spas weren’t universally adored.
 Until my boyfriend announced that he’d forgo a trip to one in favour of, er, absolutely nothing.
 Incredulous, I consulted some friends, male and female alike.
-They concurred with his contempt, saying spas conjure thoughts of prosecco and pampering (shudder.)
-Fluffy dressing gowns and gaggles of whatever the collective noun is for giggling hens (by this point they were convulsing.)
-Vats of stale water swimming with anemic looking fruit, coupled with all the bad bits of Trail Mix.
+They concurred with his contempt, saying spas conjure thoughts of prosecco and pampering (shudders).
+Fluffy dressing gowns and gaggles of whatever the collective noun is for over excited hens (by this point they were convulsing).
+Vats of stale water swimming with anemic looking fruit, coupled with white bowls of Trail Mix.
 Having to arrange your face in a constant state of smile because it’s easier than making hushed small talk with therapists.
 But no, no, no!
 Because spas have straightened their ties.
 Or loosened them.
 Their wellness is as nuanced as McDonalds serving salads so get naked and stop your whingeing.

-Designed by glass artist Brain Clarke, The Coach House spa is prime Instagram fodder, and being inside it does indeed feel as though you’re in a giant stained glass window.
+Designed by glass artist Brain Clarke, The Coach House spa is prime Instagram fodder.
 Energetically coloured with red, yellow and blue there isn’t so much as a whiff of duck egg blue or lilac.
 Patterns and motifs also appear on the floor of treatment rooms, which are named after locally-grown flowers and plants.
-There are three pools, two outside, one of which has a spectacular checkerboard floor, and one inside, which pleasingly, looks like a 30s lido.
-Treatments don’t just involve oil sloshing and tepid flannels, not least because they start with a 15 minute consultation, where feet are massaged in exchange for the sharing of anxieties.
+There are three pools, two outside, one of which has a spectacular checkerboard floor, and another two inside, one of which, pleasingly, looks like a 30s lido.
+Treatments involve more than sloshing oil and tepid flannels, not least because they start with a 15 minute consultation, where feet are massaged in exchange for anxieties.
 It might be the therapists’ deft intuition or their access to the on-site medicinal apothecary garden, either way, you’ll walk out spirited.

 The Berekely’s posh but affable charm seeps into its spa too, though the decor is distinctly different.
 Laid back to the point of horizontal, it’s bio hacked the Cotswolds, from its country bumpkin name, to its hard and soft furnishings.
-Yes, the walls are clad in cabin wood, and body treatments come courtesy of natural brand Bamford.
-(There are some whizzy Oskia facials on offer too though.)
+Yes, the walls are clad in cabin wood, and body treatments come courtesy of natural brand Bamford, though there are some whizzy Oskia facials on offer too.
 Outside and one floor up (the seventh) things are a little more in keeping.
 Around the rooftop pool sit bright white loungers, and 360 windows offer sprawling views of the leafy Hyde Park below.